ZeroX-DG/SnippetStore/README.md

 ## About this project
 SnippetStore is a application for developers to store their snippets and quickly retrieve them when needed.

+## Download
+You can get the latest release of SnippetStore [here](https://github.com/ZeroX-DG/SnippetStore/releases)

 ## Shortcut
 | Action                    | Key      |
 |---------------------------|----------|